VOCA Grant Application LIVE on-line December 8, 2017

 The Crime Victims Assistance Grant Program is a result of the Victims of Crime Act (VOCA) signed into law by President Ronald Reagan on October 12, 1984.
 The Act created the Crime Victims Fund which is financed through fines and assessments on criminals at the federal level.
 No tax dollars go into the Fund.

 VOCA Assistance Grants are dispersed through the Office for Victims of Crime, U.S. Department of Justice and are awarded to each state and several territories based on a specific formula.
 States are then responsible for subgranting the money to approved applicants in order to help finance their crime victim service programs.
-Applicants may include non-profit agencies, state and local government agencies, and Native American tribes.
+Applicants may include non-profit agencies, state and local government agencies, and American Indian Tribes.
+The District Attorneys Council is the State Administering Agency (SAA) for the VOCA Grant.

-In order for applicants to be eligible, the applicant must be a non-profit agency with 501(c)(3) status, a local government, a state government, or a Native American Tribe.
-In addition, the applicant must certify funds will only be used for direct victim services; and, provide a 20% cash or in-kind match.
-Native American Tribes have a 5% match requirement.
+In order for applicants to be eligible, the applicant must be a non-profit agency, a local government, a state government, or an American Indian Tribe.
+In addition, the applicant must certify funds will only be used for direct victim services; and, provide a 25% cash or in-kind match.
+American Indian Tribes have a 5% match requirement.
 Click here for a detailed description of the eligibility requirements and allowable costs under the VOCA grant.

-January: Application notices are mailed to past and current subgrantees, District Attorneys Offices, Police Departments, Sheriffs Offices, Native American Tribes, and any other agencies that have requested to be placed on the mailing list.
+Requests for Proposals (RFPs) are e-mailed and mailed to current subrecipients, DA Offices, Police Departments and Sheriff’s Offices, Native American Tribes, CASAs, and any other agencies that have requested to be placed on the mailing list.
+VOCA Applications are available through OKGrants.

-May: The VOCA Board meets for two days.
-The first day is for applicants to be present to answer questions.
-The second day is when the Board makes the actual funding decisions.
+The VOCA Board (comprised of 9 members) meets for three days.
+The first two days allows subrecipients to be heard for questioning.
+The third day is when the Board makes the actual funding decisions.

 VOCA SUBRECIPIENTS CLICK HERE FOR FORMS and FINANCIAL GUIDE.